Trauma Helpline Number for Adolescents Near Dallas, Texas

 What Hours Are Trauma Helpline Numbers Open in Texas?

-BasePoint Academy’s adolescent and teen trauma hotline is available from 7 am to 7 pm Central Standard Time (CST).
-Our trauma therapy hotline connects you with skilled professionals who provide expert support and guidance.
-We offer emotional crisis intervention to address immediate psychiatric concerns and reassure you that you and your child are not alone.
+BasePoint Academy’s teen trauma hotline is available from 7 am to 7 pm Central Standard Time (CST).
+We can connect you with skilled professionals who provide expert guidance and offer crisis intervention to address immediate psychiatric concerns.
+Call (972) 357-1749 today for support and to learn about our treatment programs.

-Some teen trauma mental health hotlines in Texas, such as Dallas Metrocare Services and national crisis helplines like the National Mental Health Hotline, provide 24/7 mental health assistance.
-These and other national and Texas State trauma mental health crisis hotlines provide, often vital, round-the-clock support anytime, day or night.
+Some teen trauma hotlines, such as Metrocare and helplines like the National Mental Health Hotline, provide 24/7 mental health assistance.
+These and other national and Texas trauma mental health crisis hotlines provide vital, round-the-clock support.
+Calling during the day may provide more options and resources.
+However, don’t hesitate to reach out anytime, day or night, for immediate crisis counseling services.

 Contact BasePoint Academy Today

-Contact us today to schedule a free confidential assessment for your teen with a licensed clinician.
+Contact us today to schedule a confidential assessment for your teen with a licensed clinician.

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.